 Now that I am living in Congress Heights, one of the things that irritate me are the taxi and Uber/Lyft drivers who suggest to my visiting friends that this place is not safe.
 One of the drivers even waited until I came out to receive my guest before he departed.

 Integrated living produces secure societies, and you don’t have to run from place to place in search of security.
 Would you raise your children free from prejudices?
 Your children have at least 70 years to live, why do you want to poison them?
-Don’t dump your prejudiced on them and make it difficult for them.
+Don’t dump your prejudice on them and make it difficult for them when they go to work with the very people you had prejudiced them against?

 Instead of advocating for Jim and Mike, apartment dwellers, and lower-income housing, I am acknowledging our God-given differences and advocating for pluralism, by example, every single day and every single hour.
 Pluralism is simply respecting the otherness of the other and accepting the God-given uniqueness of each one of us.